chelsejw/declare/README.md

 ❗️  Allow users to configure the fields to send out

-❗️  Add compatibility for Instructor declaration forms
+✅  Add compatibility for Team declaration forms

 ❗️  Notify user via email for every declaration submitted?
 (Users should be able to turn on/off the feature.
 Or they can enable emails only when the service fails.)